-The Rompas-Rajapalot gold-uranium project is located in the Ylitornio and Rovaniemi municipalities of northern Finland at 66.45°N and 24.75°E, approximately 50 kilometres ("km") west of the Rovaniemi town.
+The Rompas-Rajapalot gold project is located in the Ylitornio and Rovaniemi municipalities of northern Finland at 66.45°N and 24.75°E, approximately 50 kilometres ("km") west of the City of Rovaniemi.

-The Rompas project is a new camp-scale discovery where high-grade gold and uranium have been found within an area approaching 10km by 10km.
+The project is a new camp-scale discovery where high-grade gold has been found within an area approaching 10 km by 10 km.
 Mawson acquired the project in April 2010 and outlined the initial hydrothermal nuggety gold vein discovery over a 6.0 kilometres strike and 200-250 metres width.
-In 2013, a new style of disseminated gold mineralization was drilled at Rajapalot, 8 kilometres east of the Rompas vein system.
+In 2013, a new style of disseminated, pyrrhotite-hosted gold mineralization was drilled at Rajapalot, some 8 kilometres east of the Rompas vein system.
+Mineralization related to the initial Rajapalot discovery (Palokas prospect) has now been intersected in many targets over a strike length of more than 4 kilometres.

-Mawson is focused on two target areas at Rompas-Rajapalot:
+Mawson has primary and secondary target types within Rompas-Rajapalot:

-- 1. A primary target of disseminated gold mineralization at Rajapalot, where discovery of high grade and thick core sample results include 19.5m @ 7.4 g/t gold from 1.3 metres from PRAJ0006 and 5.4m @ 37.6 g/t gold from 2.5 metres from PRAJ0009 (including 1.0m @ 189.0 g/t gold from 6.9 metres) and 12.6m @ 3.6 g/t gold from 6.7 metres in PRAJ0005.
-This disseminated mineralization is coincident with geophysical anomalies that extend for more than 4 kilometres and has only been drilled to 30 metres maximum depth with a hand portable core sampler. - 2.
-The Company's secondary target is the Rompas vein-style target area.
+- 1. A primary target of disseminated gold mineralization at Rajapalot, where discovery at Palokas of thick and high-grade core sample results include 19.5m @ 7.4 g/t gold from 1.3 metres from PRAJ0006.
+Early core holes were drilled with hand-portable JKS4M and Winkie equipment (25 mm core diameter).
+Validation of these results by NQ diamond drilling in 2017 includes 6.8 metres @ 14.7 g/t gold from 34.4 metres in PAL0027 and 10.0 metres @ 11.6 g/t gold from 110.2 metres in PAL0030. - 2.
+The Company's secondary target type is the Rompas vein-style target.
 The first drill program at South Rompas included the highlight of 6 metres at 617 g/t gold from 7 metres in drill hole ROM0011 which includes 1 metre at 3,540 g/t gold from 11 metres depth.
-The second drill program, conducted over the winter (December 2012 January 2013) confirmed the presence and variable continuity within metabasalts of high grade, nuggety gold at both North and South Rompas and included results from North Rompas of 0.4 m at 395 g/t gold and 0.41% uranium in drill hole ROM0052 and at South Rompas the top 24% all assays from trenches and drilling now grade 100 g/t or more.
+The second drill program, conducted over the winter (December 2012-January 2013) confirmed the presence and variable continuity within metabasalts of high grade, nuggety gold at both North and South Rompas and included results from North Rompas of 0.4 m at 395 g/t gold and 0.41% uranium in drill hole ROM0052 and at South Rompas the top 24% all assays from trenches and drilling now grade 100 g/t or more.

-The Rompas-Rajapalot property consists of 108 granted claims and 2 granted exploration permits (currently under one administrative appeal by a non-governmental organization) of 1,462 hectares and

-1,292 hectares respectively at Rompas/Rajapalot (Table 1).
-The Company has staked additional claim applications, exploration permit applications and reservations in the Rompas area with potential for gold.
+The Rompas-Rajapalot property consists of 6 granted exploration permits and 8 exploration permit applications comprising 5,689 hectares and 10,619 hectares respectively.
+The Company has staked additional exploration permit applications and reservations within 100 km of the Rompas-Rajapalot area with potential for gold.